MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Screenshots

-**Screenshots (F12 by default) of osu!**.
+**This folder holds Screenshots you have created in osu!**.
 The saved screenshot's file extension (.jpg/.png) is based on what you set on the Options menu.

+To create a screenshot, press the screenshot key (F12 by default).

 The format is `screenshot###` where "###" is the screenshot number count.